michalvankodev/michalvankodev-site/_pages/portfolio.md

 ---
 ## Personal Information

-I was born on the 26th of May in Košice, Slovakia and I still live here.
+I was born in Košice, Slovakia and I still live here.
+I like to drink tea and cook my own recipes.

 ### Hobbies

 I enjoy playing basketball with my friends.
 I also like to play other team sports like football and hockey.
 I also play squash and table tennis.
 Once I've won a competition in squash at my university.
-During summer I love water skiing and swimming in a nearby lake.
+During summer, I love to go water skiing or swimming in a nearby lake.

 I am very passionate about music.
-I've also tried some software for composing music but I am not really hooked into that yet.
-From time to time I enjoy playing board games with my friends.
+I've also tried to use some digital workstations to compose my own music.

+I enjoy playing board games with my friends and family.

 ### Interests

-I like to explore new technologies and I'm passionate about _Open Source movement_, _Internet of Things_ applications and _Linux desktop evolution_.
+I like to explore new technologies and _Open-source_ software.
 I am interested in modern software architecture and _reactive programming_.
-I've attended various **tech conferences and hackathons**.
-I like them for all of the fascinating ideas that might be invented.
+I've attended several **tech conferences and hackathons**, where I can meet interesting people and explore fascinating ideas.

 I've given presentations on various topics related to _web development_.
 You can [take a look at some of them here](#presentations).

-I enjoy **teaching and explaining** how various technologies and techniques work to my colleagues for their better understanding.
+I enjoy **teaching and explaining** how technologies and techniques work to my colleagues or students for their better understanding.
-I take advantage of **test driven development**.
+I take advantage of **test-driven development**.

 ## Skills

 Slovak is my mother tongue and I've learned English as my second language.
-I speak English on advanced level.
+I speak English on an advanced level.

 I'm an experienced _Linux Desktop_ user.
-I prefer to use open source libraries and technologies while I develop solutions.
+I prefer to use open-source libraries and technologies while I develop solutions.

-I'm in good command of Office Tools and I've experience with image manipulation programs like _GIMP_ and _Inkscape_.
+I'm in good command of Office Tools and I have experience with image manipulation programs like _GIMP_ and _Inkscape_.
-I can also compose music and sounds in _digital audio workstation_.
+I can also compose music and sounds on _digital audio workstation_.

 I'm passionate about _software architecture_.
-My goal is to be able to design suitable solution for any kind of product.
+My goal is not only to be able to design a suitable solution for any kind of product but also to be able to architect the processes behind building a team.
 From small _presentation sites_, _IOT devices_, to large _enterprise applications running on cloud_.

-I do _public speaking_ and I am not afraid to share my knowledge and passion about technology.
+I practice **public speaking** and I am not afraid to share my knowledge and passion about technology.

-I'm advanced user of source code management tools _git_ and _svn_.
+I'm an advanced user of source code management tools _git_ and _svn_.

-I've a driving license for category B 🚗.
+I've got a driving license for category B 🚗.